malikmasis/ABPConsumingRestApiByUsingStaticProxy/README.md

 # Consuming REST APIs from a .NET Client Using ABP's Client Proxy System
 In this article, we will show how to consume rest api by using static client proxy by creating a new project and converting that from dynamic client proxy to static client proxy.
-Also, I will glance the differences between static and dynamic generic proxies.
+Also, I will glance at the differences between static and dynamic generic proxies.

 Article flow
 * Create a new ABP application with ABP CLI